Simone Minelli: Loan to Trapani

 On 20 July 2017, Minelli was loaned to Serie C club Trapani on a season-long loan deal.
 Five weeks later, on 26 August, he made his Serie C debut for the club as a substitute replacing Manuel Marras in the 74th minute of a 1–0 home win over Siracusa and five more weeks later, on 30 September, he scored his first professional goal, as a substitute, in the 63rd minute of a 2–1 home win over Casertana.
 On 21 January 2018, Minelli was sent-off, as a substitute, a red card in the 93rd minute of a 1–0 away defeat against Sicula Leonzio.
 Minelli ended his season-long loan to Trapani with 17 appearances, including only 1 as a starter, and scoring 1 goal.

 Teramo

 On 1 August 2019, Minelli joined Serie C club Teramo on a free-transfer and he signed a 3-year contract.
 On 24 November he made his debut for the club as a substitute replacing Simone Magnaghi after 80 minutes of a 1–1 away draw against Bari.
 In his first season at Teramo he made only 9 appearances, all of them as a substitute.
 He did not make any appearances in the 2020–21 season as he was injured for the most of it.
 On 3 August 2021, his contract with Teramo was terminated by mutual consent.

 Athletic Carpi

 On 15 September 2021, he joined Athletic Carpi in Serie D.

+International career

+Minelli is a former youth international for Italy, having represented Italy U19 in the 2016 UEFA European Under-19 Championship.